Australia Act 1986: Amendment or repeal

 Section 15 of the Australia Act sets out the procedure that the act or the Statute of Westminster 1931 can be amended or repealed as part of the law of the Commonwealth, of a state or of a territory.
 Mirroring the procedure of Section 51(xxxviii) of the Constitution of Australia that was used to enact the Australia Act 1986 (Cth), any amendment to these two pieces of legislation requires the Commonwealth Parliament to act at the request or concurrence of all the state parliaments.
 As of 2020, neither the Australia Act nor the Statute of Westminster has been amended in this manner.

 Appeals

 Section 74 of the Constitution has not been amended, and the Constitution cannot be amended by legislation alone.
 Nonetheless, section 11 of the Australia Act goes as far as legislatively possible, to make section 74 a dead letter.
 Thus, for practical purposes, the Australia Act has eliminated the remaining methods of appeal to the Privy Council.
+(Note: Appeals were still being lodged up to the last moment.
+The final such appeal, an equity case from the Court of Appeal of the Supreme Court of New South Wales originating in 1985, was comprehensively dismissed (on the merits, not for lack of jurisdiction) by the Privy Council on 27 July 1987.)